-The Board Members of LSL are of the same gender and are all ordinarily residents of Mauritius.
+The Board Members of LSL are all ordinarily residents of Mauritius.

-LSL believes in promoting Gender Equality and hence, the Company has already taken the steps, which have not been successful yet, for the appointment of a female candidate as a Non-Executive Director of the Company.
+LSL believes in promoting Gender Equality and hence, the Company has already taken the steps, for the appointment of a female director as a Independent Non-Executive Director of the Company.